Abyaneh/Autonomous_Robot_Navigation_and_Object_Detection/README.md

 Fine-tuned the model on the labeled banana dataset, running several epochs until optimal accuracy and loss metrics were achieved.
 Used a custom training script to monitor the training process, adjust learning rates, and evaluate the model's performance after each epoch.
 Implemented early stopping to avoid overfitting, ensuring that the model performs well on unseen data.
-Validation: After training, the model was validated on a separate test set to assess its ability to accurately distinguish between rotten and healthy bananas.
+Validation: After training, the model was validated on a separate test set to assess its ability to accurately distinguish between rotten and fresh bananas.
 #### 3. Real-Time Integration with the Robot
 Once the YOLO model was trained, it was integrated into the robot’s vision system.
 The following steps describe this integration:

 Camera Feed Processing: The robot’s camera continuously streams real-time video to the processing unit, which passes each frame through the YOLO model.
 Object Detection Pipeline:
 Preprocessing: Each video frame is resized and normalized before being fed into the model to ensure consistent detection accuracy.
-Inference: The YOLO model detects objects (bananas) in real-time, outputting bounding boxes, class labels (rotten/healthy), and confidence scores.
+Inference: The YOLO model detects objects (bananas) in real-time, outputting bounding boxes, class labels (rotten/fresh), and confidence scores.
 Post-processing: Non-maximum suppression (NMS) was applied to eliminate duplicate detections and refine the bounding boxes for a cleaner result.
-Visualization: The detected bananas are highlighted with bounding boxes in the robot's camera feed, and their classification (rotten/healthy) is displayed on the control panel.
+Visualization: The detected bananas are highlighted with bounding boxes in the robot's camera feed, and their classification (rotten/fresh) is displayed on the control panel.
 Decision-Making: Based on the classification results, the robot can adjust its path or perform specific tasks, such as avoiding rotten bananas.
 #### 4. Performance and Results
 The real-time object detection system was tested extensively in various scenarios, including different lighting conditions and varying distances.
 The key results were:

 Detection Speed: The YOLO model provided real-time detection with minimal latency, allowing the robot to make immediate decisions based on the objects detected.
-Accuracy: The model achieved an accuracy rate of over 90% in distinguishing between rotten and healthy bananas, even in challenging environments.
+Accuracy: The model achieved an accuracy rate of over 90% in distinguishing between rotten and fresh bananas, even in challenging environments.
 Scalability: The system is scalable to other types of objects by simply retraining the YOLO model on a different dataset, making it adaptable to various industrial applications.
 #### 5. Technologies & Tools Used
-YOLOv5: For real-time object detection and classification.
+YOLOv8: For real-time object detection and classification.
 Roboflow: For dataset annotation, augmentation, and management.
 Python: The primary programming language used for model training and integration.
 OpenCV: For image processing and handling the camera feed.
 PyTorch: For training the YOLO model.
 TCP/IP: Communication protocol used to send detection data from the robot to the control panel.
 Visual Example
-Below is a sample image showing the real-time detection of bananas, where the robot successfully identifies rotten and healthy bananas:
+Below is a sample image showing the real-time detection of bananas, where the robot successfully identifies rotten and fresh bananas:

 Next Steps and Future Improvements
 Multi-class Detection: In future iterations, the system can be extended to detect and classify additional objects or anomalies beyond bananas.